Uncontested and Amicable Divorce

 Mediation is a process that typically every family law case engages in at some point in order to attempt to reach a resolution.
 Mediation can occur prior to an action being filed or after.
 If the parties do hire attorneys, most often the attorneys attend the mediation with the clients.
 If parties elect not to hire counsel, they can attend a mediation without attorneys to reach a resolution.
 Parties who do not have counsel have the choice of being in the room together or being in separate rooms (called “caucus”) for their mediation.

-Cooperative or respectful divorce is a divorce process which does look at the mutual intent of the parties to reach an amicable result to their divorce without judicial intervention.
+Amicable divorce is a divorce process which does look at the mutual intent of the parties to reach a peaceful result to their divorce without judicial intervention.
 Both parties enter the process with the reasoned expectation of settlement.
-Unlike collaborative divorce (see below), in the event that settlement based negotiations break down, court intervention is still allowed in cooperative divorces with each party always having the right to have an attorney at any point in the process.
-Much like collaborative divorce, cooperative divorce fosters a framework of efficiency and cooperation.
+The goal is for the parties to settle everything about their case prior to anything being filed with the court system to avoid the stress of deadlines imposed by the process.
+Just like with any other court case, each party must have their own attorney if they choose to seek representation.
+Parties may not have all of their details worked out, and may need the assistance of a mediation, parent coordinator or simple negotiation to work out their agreement.
+However, both enter the process agreeing to make every effort to resolve their matter which will keep conflict and cost low in a case.
+In the event that settlement based negotiations break down, court intervention is still allowed in amicable divorces with each party always having the right to have an attorney at any point in the process.
+Amicable divorce fosters a framework of efficiency and cooperation.
 Parties are urged to agree on any experts(psychological and/or financial) but are not required to enlist them if they are not needed.
-Cooperative divorce is a process that fosters the free exchange of information and avoids unnecessary formality whenever possible to reduce conflict and cost.

-Does a Cooperative Divorce Cost Less Than a Traditional Divorce?
+Does an Amicable Divorce Cost Less Than a Traditional Divorce?

 It is difficult to effectively compare the two processes and we are unaware of any studies that have done so.
-However, family law processes which have open communication and come from the spirit of resolution, leads to the conclusion that cooperative and respectful divorce processes will be cheaper as the parties are trying to resolve their issue without litigation, without formal burdensome discovery and without hearings and motions in court.
-In a cooperative or collaborative divorce, a lawyer simply asks for the information that is necessary and it is provided within a reasonable time. .
-By removing much of the formality of the process, the process becomes more efficient and with efficiency historically comes a reduction in cost.
+However, family law processes which have open communication and come from the spirit of resolution, lead to the conclusion that amicable and respectful divorce processes will be cheaper as the parties are trying to resolve their issue without litigation, without unnecessary discovery and without hearings and motions in court.
+A goal of amicable divorce

 What is right for me?